cindychau1/cindychau1/README.md

 ### Hi there, I'm Cindy Chau 👋

 I am a full-stack engineer from Boston, MA.
 I'm currently working on Spyglass, a open-source Kubernetes monitoring tool.
+In my free time, I love traveling and playing board games.

 Connect with me: